Phosphide: Molecular phosphides

 Compounds with triple bonds between a metal and phosphorus are rare.
 The main examples have the formula P≡Mo(NR2)3, where R is a bulky organic substituent.

 Organic phosphides

 Many organophosphides are known.
 Common examples have the formula R2PM where R is an organic substituent and M is a metal.
 One example is lithium diphenylphosphide.
-The Zintl cluster P_{7}^{3−} is obtained with diverse alkali metal derivatives.

 Natural examples

 The mineral schreibersite (Fe,Ni)3P is common in some meteorites.